anniew03/ctf-writeups/lactf-2025/cache-it-to-win-it/README.md

 print(response.text)
 ```

+## Remediation

+The best way to avoid this issue is to use some other form of limiting besides a cache.
+Something like a last_edited in the sql database that would be updated when the counter is decremented, and then checked before allowing the counter to be decremented again would be a more robust solution, and could even be used in combination with a cache to speed up response times.

+If a cache must be used, then extreame care has to be taken to ensure that the cache key is exactly synonymous with the database key.
+This can be done by using the same collation type for both, or otherwise ensuring that the cache key is always the same as the database key.

 ## Configuration Notes

 Run docker-compose up in the directory with the docker compose file to run the challenge.
-It will spin up docker containers for the flask server, database, and redis cache.
+It will spin up docker containers for the Flask server, database, and redis cache.

 Execute the target script against a local container by changing the server variable to point at localhost and the defined IP (by default 5000 in the docker compose.)
 So if you keep the defaults and that port is open, the server variable should be `http://localhost:5000/`